Les Ramoneurs, from Pilote #426

 Terry Gilliam is most famous as the only American member of the British satirical comedy troupe Monty Python.
 He was the mad brain behind their surrealistic photo collage animated cartoons which often appeared as intermezzos between scenes.
 Whenever Python had a side-project, Gilliam was the man who provided their posters, covers, sets, costumes and make-up.
 Besides Monty Python he also started a second career as a highly eccentric film director.
 Many of his pictures are based on classic fantasy stories or take place in frightening future dystopia.
 His characters often have to combat the system to be allowed to think and dream their own independent thoughts.
 Gilliam himself can relate, since many of his pictures have been victim of executive meddling, behind-the-scenes disasters and bad receptions at the box office.
 Nevertheless, some have become cult classics, including 'Time Bandits' (1981), 'Brazil' (1985), 'The Adventures of Baron Munchhausen' (1989), '12 Monkeys' (1996), 'Fear and Loathing in Las Vegas' (1998) and 'The Zero Theorem' (2013).
 While polarizing audiences, Gilliam is still respected as a highly imaginative and original artist.
 Both his cartoons as well as his live-action films have inspired generations of equally deranged directors and animators.

-Terry Gilliam was born in Minneapolis, Minnesota.
+Terry Gilliam was born in 1940 in Minneapolis, Minnesota.
 He had a vivid imagination and creativity from a young age, admiring artists such as Ernie Kovacs, the Goon Show, Philip K. Dick, C.S.
 Lewis, Walt Disney, Tex Avery, Chuck Jones, Stan Van Der Beek, Karel Zeman, Hieronymus Bosch, Pieter Bruegel the Elder, Francisco de Goya, Max Ernst, René Magritte, Gustave Doré, Lewis Carroll, John Tenniel, Robert Crumb, Hergé, Harvey Kurtzman, Jack Davis, Ray Harryhausen and Eastern European animators such as Jan Švankmajer.
 During the 1960s he drew cartoons and comics.
 His first work was printed in Fang, a college humor magazine of which he later became an editor.
 He was also associate editor for Harvey Kurtzmann's short-lived satirical magazine Help! and published several comic strips and cartoons there.
 In a 1964 issue he made a photo comic, 'Christopher's Punctured Romance', about a man who falls in love with a Barbie doll.
 The actor in question was John Cleese, with whom Gilliam would later work together in Monty Python.

 When he first came to Europe, Gilliam provided two short stories to the French magazine Pilote, of which one was written by Fred.
 Gilliam also provided some comics to Petersen Publishing's magazines CARtoons and SURFtoons, for which Alex Toth also contributed work.
 In CARtoons Gilliam drew the comic 'My Son Arnold, the Car', which already showed the absurdism and silliness he would later further develop in the Monty Python series.